cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 ---

-Installing Cloudify's Blueprint Composer is currently done via a script which can be downloaded [here](http://getcloudify.org/downloads/get_cloudify.html).
+Installing Cloudify's Composer is currently done via a script which can be downloaded [here](http://getcloudify.org/downloads/get_cloudify.html).

 # Prerequisites

 ### Supported Operating Systems

-Currently the blueprint composer server can only be installed on Linux and OS X. The script has been verified with:
+Currently the composer server can only be installed on Linux and OS X. The script has been verified with:

 * Ubuntu 14.04
 * CentOS 7.1
 * OS X 10.11 (El Capitan).

-It should work on other Linux distributions as well although it wasn't tested on them.
+It should work on other Linux distributions as well, although it wasn't tested on them.

 ### Installed Software